 There are a series of nutrients fundamental to immune function:

 - Amino acid arginine (L-arginine): Important for the maintenance of macrophage cell function.
-Found in protein rich

-    food such as red meat, dairy and fish.
+Found in protein rich food such as red meat, dairy and fish.

 - Glutamine: Essential for white blood cell activity, providing an important energy source for immune function.

-    Similarly, found in protein rich foods.
+Similarly, Glutamine is found in protein rich foods.

 - Vitamin A: Important for cell division functionality and proliferation in response to infections.
-Found in organic

-    fruit and vegetables.
+Found in organic fruit and vegetables.

 - Vitamin D: Important in maintaining immune function of both the innate and adaptive responses.
 Vitamin D deficiency has been extensively associated with increased rates of infection.